psychemedia/finn-resources/src/includes/lay_oisin_coimin_flannery.md

 XXIV.
 I took her gentle hand in mine
 And with every sign of love I said,
-" Welcome a hundred thousand times,
+"Welcome a hundred thousand times,
-From fairy climes, O royal maid ! "
+From fairy climes, O royal maid!"

 XXY.
-" Of women the rarest, fairest seen,
+"Of women the rarest, fairest seen,
 Thou art O queen, without compeer !
 My soul, my life, my chosen wife,
-Star of my way of ray most clear ! "
+Star of my way of ray most clear!"

 II.
 THE DELIGHTS OF THE LAND OF YOUTH.

 XXVI.
-" Request refused by no true knight
+"Request refused by no true knight
 Who knoweth aright the knightly vogue,
 I make of thee now — 'tis hence to speed
 With me on my steed to *Tír na n-Óg*.